p2k3m/ResumeForge/README.md

 ## Edge Cases
 - **Name extraction fallback:** If the résumé text lacks a detectable name, the generated content defaults to a generic placeholder such as "Candidate".
-- **Job description scraping limitations:** The job description is retrieved with a simple HTTP GET request; dynamic or access-restricted pages may return empty or blocked content.
+- **Job description scraping limitations:** The job description is fetched via an axios HTTP request, falling back to a Puppeteer-rendered page if the content is blocked or requires client-side rendering.
+Pages requiring login or heavy anti-bot defenses may still return empty or restricted content.

 ## API Response
 The `/api/process-cv` endpoint returns JSON containing an array of generated files along with match statistics and an estimated chance of selection: